-Susan has answered some common questions about Trusts, Wills, Advance Health Care Directives and Powers of Attorney.
+Susan has answered some common questions about Estate Planning, including Trusts, Wills, Advance Health Care Directives and Powers of Attorney.
+She also has a section devoted to Trust Litigation.
 She hopes these answers will help you further understand how Estate Planning works to help you and your loved ones.
 However, Susan understands that these only provide a cursory overview of questions people have, and she welcomes you to bring any questions you might have about your Estate Plan to your meeting.
 Her goal is to make sure that her clients feel confident in understanding their Estate Plan, so don't worry about inundating her with hard questions!

 *Please note that these are generic answers--your specific case may be different.
 These FAQs do not constitute legal advice; Susan can only advise you as your attorney after you've signed an agreement with her.

 Estate Planning FAQs

 What is the difference between a will and a trust?

 Both Wills and Trusts are used in estate planning, but they serve different functions.
 A Will operates only after death, but a Trust operates both during lifetime and after death.
 A Will’s function is simply to give your assets away after your death, but a Trust is a more flexible tool that can help to provide care for you during your senior years or during disability and then give your assets away after your death.
 A Trust can also extend after death to provide care for your loved ones who are either too young to care for themselves or who are disabled and unable to care for themselves.

 What should I transfer into my revocable trust?